Use Cases By Role

 Connect a new participant node

-We expect the domain to run in permissioned mode with allow-listing [2] enabled to only include participant nodes whose identities have been registered with the domain manager.
+We expect the sync domain to run in permissioned mode with allow-listing [2] enabled to only include participant nodes whose identities have been registered with the sync domain manager.
 This involves a data exchange between the distributed application provider and the distributed application user.

-The distributed application provider communicates specific information to a new distributed application user so that the user’s participant node can join the application’s domain.
+The distributed application provider communicates specific information to a new distributed application user so that the user’s participant node can join the application’s sync domain.
 The figure below illustrates this exchange, with Bob as the application provider and Alice as the new application user.

 ../../../../_images/use-cases-4.png